leo-934/Flowchart-Generator/README.md

 # Flowchart-Generator
-a simple algorithm flowchart generator with graphic user interface  implemented by C99.
+a simple algorithm flowchart generator with graphic user interface  implemented with C99.